leo8a/ztp-hub-automation/docs/network-requirements.md

     - Dynamic Host Configuration Protocol (DHCP) requirements
     - Network Time Protocol (NTP)

-- _Automation:_ A sample playbook to automate the installation and configuration of the DNS, DHCP services (via `dnsmasq`), and the NTP services on the Bastion node can be found on `automation/services-requirements.yml`[L52-L97](https://github.com/leo8a/ztp-hub-automation/blob/main/automation/network-requirements.yml#L52-L97).
-As you can see, we have divided this ansible block into three tasks, one for the NTP service using chrony [L53-L67](https://github.com/leo8a/ztp-hub-automation/blob/main/automation/network-requirements.yml#L53-L67), and another for the DNS and DHCP services using dnsmasq [L69-L97](https://github.com/leo8a/ztp-hub-automation/blob/main/automation/network-requirements.yml#L69-L97).
+- _Automation:_ A sample playbook to automate the installation and configuration of the DNS, DHCP services (via `dnsmasq`), and the NTP services on the Bastion node can be found on `automation/services-requirements.yml`[L67-L143](../automation/network-requirements.yml#L67-L143).
+As you can see, we have divided this ansible block into two tasks, one for the NTP service using chrony [L68-L84](../automation/network-requirements.yml#L68-L84), and another for the DNS and DHCP services using dnsmasq [L115-L141](https://github.com/leo8a/ztp-hub-automation/blob/main/automation/network-requirements.yml#L115-L141).

 ### 2.3) Layer 4 Phase (optional)